3

-Cellular Respiration Equation: Every machine needs specific parts and fuel in order to function.
-Likewise, “biological machines” also require well engineered parts and good energy source in order to work.
-Perhaps the second most important molecule (DNA is the first) is adenosine triphosphate (also known as ATP).
-Basically, ATP serves as the main energy currency of the cell.
+Cellular Respiration Equation: Every machine needs specific parts and fuel to function.
+Likewise, “biological machines” also require well-engineered parts and a good energy source to work.
+Perhaps the second most important molecule (DNA is the first) is adenosine triphosphate (also known as ATP)[1].
+ATP serves as the main energy currency of the cell.

 Table of Contents